-Come visit and find out why students choose Olin.
-Sit in on a class, have lunch with one of our students, and meet with our faculty and staff.
+Come visit us and find out why students choose Olin.
+Sit in on a class, have lunch with one of our students, or meet with our faculty and staff.

 | Round: || Deadline: || Notification on or before: |

 | 1 || October 1, 2014 || December 16, 2014 |

 | 2 || January 5, 2015 || March 24, 2015 |

 | 3 || March 18, 2015 || May 5, 2015 |